A guide about Things to do during Christmas in Wisconsin with Christmas Markets and Christmas Towns

 Where to stay:

-It’s located close to Milwaukee’s main attractions, in the famous Third Ward, the artistic hub of the city.
+It’s located close to Milwaukee’s main attractions, in the famous Third Ward, the artistic hub of the city, and one of the most unique things to do in Milwaukee.

 Alongside the spacious, modern interior, the condo also includes a parking space, so you can rest easy knowing you won’t need to search for a parking spot in an unfamiliar city. – Check rates here